 Revenues 2014: € 7.170 billion

-The Lagardère-group is a multi-billion conglomerate.
-One the one hand, it is active in the media fields of press, publishing, press distribution as well as television, radio and multimedia.
-Lagardère also holds 7.5 % of shares (since 24th of March 2009) of the European armaments, aeronautics and astronautics company EADS (this particular segment is not included in the following profile).
-Lagardère is present in over 40 countries and employs approximately 30,000 people in 235 subsidiaries.
+The Lagardère-group used to be a multi-billion conglomerate including a 7.5 % holding of the European armaments, aeronautics and astronautics company EADS.
+As of 2013, however, it is only active in the media fields of press, publishing, press distribution as well as television, radio and multimedia.
+Lagardère is present in over 40 countries and employs approximately 23,000 people in 428 subsidiaries.

 4, rue de Presbourg, 75016 Paris, Frankreich

 Fax: 0033-1-40 69 21 31

 Branches: Book publishing, newspapers, magazines, press distribution, radio, cable channels, satellite-TV, television production, sports marketing

 Legal form: Private limited partnership

 Financial year: 1/1 - 12/30